-Are you ready to up your chicken game?
-Today, I’ll show you how to air fry chicken drumsticks.
-It’s a super fast way to make the most delicious chicken legs with crispy skin and tender, juicy meat.
-These are the next best thing to chicken cooked on the grill (and so much faster!)
+Get ready to up your chicken game with these crispy chicken drumsticks in the air fryer.
+It’s a super fast way to make the juicy chicken legs with crispy skin and tender, meat and is such a delicious, easy dinner.
+These air fryer chicken legs are the next best thing to chicken cooked on the grill (and so much faster!)

 - 20 minute Recipe – These chicken legs go from the fridge to your plate in 20 minutes flat, with no need to par boil.